rgmelvin/ci-proof-core/README.md

 - Fully automated and reusable across multiple Anchor projects

 We will use `ci-proof-core` to incrementally reintroduce Beargrease modules, verifying correctness at every step.
 Future Beargrease updates will refer to this scaffold for clarity and reproducibility.
+This scaffold serves as the controlled environment for testing Beargrease’s new [Directory Checkout Mode](https://github.com/rgmelvin/beargrease-by-Cabrillo!) introduced in v1.1.0.
+Any new module, patch, or CI flow in Beargrease must prove itself here before upstreaming.

 ------